Surgical Removal of Genital Warts by Excision

 British Columbia Specific Information

 Human Papillomavirus (HPV) is one of the most common sexually transmitted infections (STIs).
-HPV can cause genital warts and cancers of the anus, cervix, mouth and throat, penis, vagina and vulva.
-The HPV vaccines protect against infection from certain types of HPV.
-These vaccines do not get rid of the infection once it has occurred.
+It spreads through intimate skin-to-skin contact and can lead to genital warts and cancers, including those of the anus, cervix, mouth and throat, penis, vagina and vulva.

 Surgery Overview